humdrum-tools/humdrum-documentation/tool/reihe/index.md

 The prime-form input file must contain a single spine.
 For untransposed retrogrades and rotational shift transformations, any single-spine Humdrum input will be accepted.
-If the **-m** option is invoked, any input interpretation will be accepted provided all data tokens contain numbers only.
+If the <span class="option">m</span> option is invoked, any input interpretation will be accepted provided all data tokens contain numbers only.
 In the case of tranposed prime, inversion, and retrograde transformations, the input must conform to the Humdrum pitch-class